Pan-Canadian-Genome-Library/dictionary-manager/docs/02-Setup.md

 ## Advanced Configuration

-### Enabling Authorization
+### Enabling Authentication/Authorization

-For production environments, enable JWT-based authorization:
+For production environments, to enable Auth add the following defined in section above `Authentication/Authorization (Optional)` as an environmental variables.

-1. Set `AUTH_ENABLED=true` in your `.env` file
-2. Configure `EGO_API` to point to your Ego authorization service
-3. Set the appropriate `SCOPE` for your permissions

 ### Vault Integration